 - Commit to a process.
 Write down the plan (Daily routine, Schedule).
 Focus on practice.

 - Give yourself permission to release the need for immediate results.
 Put attention to triggers.
 Plan how you will manage the triggers.
 Log your daily efforts.
-Look at long term.
+Look at the long term.
 Be Realistic.

 - Get Feedback: Journaling